brettbuddin/worldhash/README.markdown

 - Complete resetting of the world hash
 - Examples of maintaining the hash via a Goroutine
 - Better support for moving objects?
+- Support for objects larger than the world subdivision